Mapping Hidden Heritage: Self-supervised Pre-training on High-Resolution LiDAR DEM Derivatives for Archaeological Stone Wall Detection: Discussion

 \section{Discussion}

-\paragraph{Ablation Study on DINO-CV} In Table~\ref{tab:ablation}, we conduct an ablation study to evaluate the effectiveness of two key design choices of our mapping approach: (1) the use of DINO-CV for pre-training, and (2) the Pseudo Siamese architecture for fusing representations from multiple DEM derivatives (MHS and VAT) during supervised fine-tuning.
+\paragraph{Ablation Study on DINO-CV} In Table~\ref{tab:ablation}, we conduct an ablation study to evaluate the effectiveness of two key design choices of our mapping approach: (1) the use of DINO-CV for pre-training, and (2) the Pseudo-Siamese architecture for fusing representations from multiple DEM derivatives (MHS and VAT) during supervised fine-tuning.

-Across all backbones (i.e., ResNet-50, WRN-50-2, and ViT-S/16), removing the cross-view component (rows 2, 6, 10) leads to consistent performance drops in both F1 and mIoU, confirming the effectiveness of cross-view training in learning view-invariant representations.
-This supports our core hypothesis that encouraging alignment across different DEM modalities enhances generalization and robustness.
-Furthermore, removing the Pseudo Siamese structure and instead using a single view (either MHS or VAT; rows 3–4, 7–8, 11–12) also results in lower performance compared to the dual-view configuration.
-The improvements from data view fusion demonstrate the complementary nature of MHS and VAT features, validating our architectural design for dual-stream representation learning.
-Together, these results show that both the cross-view pre-training and the dual-stream Pseudo Siamese architecture contribute positively and independently to model performance, with the full DINO-CV configuration achieving the best results across all backbones.
+Across all backbones (i.e., ResNet-50, WRN-50-2, and ViT-S/16), removing the cross-view pre-training component (rows 2, 6, 10) leads to consistent performance drops in both F1 and mIoU, confirming the effectiveness of cross-view pre-training in learning view-invariant representations.
+This finding supports our core hypothesis that enforcing alignment across complementary DEM modalities enhances the model capability for mapping.
+Furthermore, replacing the dual-stream Pseudo-Siamese architecture with a single-stream architecture (either MHS or VAT; rows 3–4, 7–8, 11–12) also results in lower performance.
+The improvements brought by the dual-stream data view fusion demonstrate the complementary nature of MHS and VAT features, validating the Pseudo-Siamese architectural design.
+Together, these results show that both the cross-view pre-training and the dual-stream Pseudo-Siamese architecture contribute positively and independently to model performance, with the full DINO-CV configuration achieving the best results across all backbones.

 \paragraph{Learning View-invariant Features} To gain insight into the spatial attention patterns of models trained with DINO-CV, we visualize the self-attention maps produced by the ViT-S/16 backbone in Fig.~\ref{fig:vit_atten_maps}, without any supervised fine-tuning.
 These maps highlight the regions of the input DEM derivatives (i.e., MHS and VAT) that the model attends to during inference.
-The visualizations reveal that DINO-CV enables the model to consistently focus on linear features resembling dry-stone walls.
+The visualizations reveal that DINO-CV enables the model to consistently focus on linear and associated geomorphic features resembling dry-stone walls.
 In particular, attention heads in intermediate ViT layers (i.e., attention layers 4 and 5) emphasize wall-like structures, while other attention layers (i.e., attention layer 1, 3 and 6) capture broader contextual information, such as the surrounding terrain and slope.